Chapter 4: The Laws of Chance#

 Section 3: Epidemic Curves — Reading Disease Over Time#

-An epidemic curve (Epi Curve) is a histogram where the x-axis represents time and each bar represents the number of new cases in that period.
+An epidemic curve (Epi Curve) is a histogram where the x-axis represents time and each bar represents the number of new cases in that specific period.
 Reading the shape of the curve tells you how a disease spreads.

 Section 4: Normality Assessment#